 Description of Homosassa Springs

 Springs serve as the start of Homosassa River.
-As it is usual in the case of the giant Florida springs, Homosassa River is fairly short – after some 12.5 kilometers, it reaches Bay of Mexico.
+As it is usual in the case of the giant Florida springs, Homosassa River is fairly short – after some 12.5 kilometers, it reaches the Bay of Mexico.
 Soon after Homosassa Springs, the river receives a tributary from the north – Halls River, which also is fed by springs.

 Homosassa Springs Group is rather dense, within a distance of some 600 meters.
 It consists of the following springs (from the north to the south):